$611,427Average Value$393Average Price per Sq Ft54Homes For Sale

 an experienced agent in this area.

-Welcome to this charming Victorian home located in the heart of Patchogue Village.
-Originally built in 1894, this residence features updates, newer water heater, modern kitchen cabinets, and countertops, all while preserving its original character.
-As you step inside, you'll be greeted by beautiful hardwood flooring and woodwork, complemented by a stunning stained glass window in the entryway and
+Welcome to your dream Queen Anne Victorian haven in the heart of Patchogue Village, where history meets modern comfort!
+Originally built in 1894, this residence features a newer water heater, modern kitchen cabinets, and countertops, all while preserving its original character.
+This property is charming and economically appealing, with lower taxes of just $8,826 with the STAR rebate, covering

 Walk Score® measures the walkability of any address.
 Transit Score® measures access to public transit.
 Bike Score® measures the bikeability of any address.
 CAP Index provides objective, accurate, and consistent data to help measure, compare, and mitigate crime risks.